Workable/request/README.md

 - withBgSync

 Middleware is an easy way to extend the basic functionality of the request.
-For example, if you would like to create a request that can be aborted, you could merely to:
+For example, if you would like to create a request that can be aborted, you could merely do:

 ```javascript
 import basicRequest, { withAbort } from "@workablehr/request";